How U.S. shutdown over border wall fight might play out

 Democratic leaders Nancy Pelosi and Chuck Schumer have vowed they will not give Trump any money to build a wall.
 But as the shutdown grinds on, they could have second thoughts, although that seems unlikely given the political climate.

-Democrats won a majority in the House of Representatives by a landslide in November’s elections.
+Democrats won a majority in the House of Representatives in November’s elections.
 Trump’s approval rating continues to hover at around 40 percent.
 There is plenty of scepticism among voters about the need for a wall, polls show.

 In addition, a growing proportion of Americans now blame Trump for the shutdown even as Republicans mostly are supportive, a new Reuters/Ipsos poll found.